Things to do in West Cornwall

 Isles of Scilly day trips –Skybus from Land’s End airport or boat from Penzance – a visit to Tresco is particularly recommended.

-From 2020 Penzance Heliport will also offer flights to the Isles of Scilly
+Penzance Heliport flights to the Isles of Scilly

 Lost Gardens of Heligan – worth the one and a half hour drive to get there – probably appeals more to adults than children but a nice setting for a picnic

 Eden Project – also a one and a half hour drive.
 Even if you are not interested in plants, the engineering project alone is worth seeing

 National Maritime Museum, Falmouth You can spend a whole day here and its suitable for adults and children.
 Nice café with excellent views although Rick Steins fish and chips is just opposite!

 Goldolphin House – restored Tudor/Stuart house Check the opening hours of the house because it is also used as a holiday let!